LoopKit/loopdocs/docs/index.md

   * How the Omnipod Eros pods were cracked to work with Loop: [Insulin Pumps, Decapped Chips and Software Defined Radios](https://medium.com/@ps2) written by Loop developer Pete Schwamb and [Deep Dip Teardown of Tubeless Insulin Pump](https://arxiv.org/ftp/arxiv/papers/1709/1709.06026.pdf) by Sergei Skorobogatov

-!!! warning "Important"
-    Please understand that this project:

-    - Is highly experimental
-    - Is not approved for therapy

-    **You take full responsibility for building and running this system and do so at your own risk.**

 ## Search Tool
 It is not uncommon to have a question about Loop.
 But, it is exceptionally rare to have the question not already answered in LoopDocs, so please bookmark this website and **SEARCH FOR ANSWERS** using navigation menus or the search tool found in the upper right corner of this website.

 Search for topics by clicking the Search tool, or typing the letter `s` on your keyboard.
 As you begin to type, suggested completions and links to pages are displayed.
     <br/><br/>![example of using search](img/new-look-search-example.png){width="600"}<br/>

-## Stay in the Loop

-or

 ## Finding Help